Lakers News: Latest on Kawhi Leonard Rumors, Carmelo Anthony and More

 Lakers News: Latest on Kawhi Leonard Rumors, Carmelo Anthony and MoreJuly 7, 2018

-The Los Angeles Lakers have Finals aspirations after luring a king to town and surrounding him with an interesting crop of talent.
+The Los Angeles Lakers have Finals aspirations after luring a king to play alongside an interesting crop of talent.

-But Magic Johnson and the Lakers are far from finished in this department, especially with Carmelo Anthony still out there somewhere and the beef between the San Antonio Spurs and Kawhi Leonard far from settled.
+But Magic Johnson and the Lakers are far from finished in this department, especially with Carmelo Anthony now reportedly available and the beef between the San Antonio Spurs and Kawhi Leonard far from settled.

-And given how the Lakers have acted this far after landing LeBron James, who knows what else?
-Signing James then added a hodgepodge of names like Rajon Rondo, JaVale McGee, Kentavious Caldwell-Pope and Lance Stephenson wasn't exactly the easiest thing to see coming.
+And given how the Lakers have proceeded after landing LeBron James, who knows what else?
+Since James' commitment, they added Rajon Rondo, JaVale McGee, Kentavious Caldwell-Pope and Lance Stephenson.

-Let the Lakers tell it, though, that this was all part of some master plan.
+Let the Lakers tell it, though, and this was all part of a master plan.
 Based on the rumors making the rounds now, the plan is far from complete.

 Kawhi Leonard Update